anton-k/csound-live-sampler/README.md

 * **output** - if missing the output of the channel is sent to master otherwise we can specify channel to receive the output.
     The output is useful to group channel output to one channel.
-    For ewxample we can have parent drum channel and children channels like base drum, snare, overheads all will send output to the drum channel.
+    For example we can have parent drum channel and children channels like base drum, snare, overheads all will send output to the drum channel.
 * **sends** - with send we can send a portion of the signal to another channel.
-   The protion is prior to scaling by volume.
+   The portion is prior to scaling by volume.
 This is useful to create effect sends.
    For example instead of adding reverb to every instrument we can create a single channel dedicated to reverb processing.
 And we can send portion of the output from all instruments to that channel.